awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 A successful call to Get Entry returns the [cache entry](#cache-entry) and an unsuccessful call returns a cache miss.

+If used in a multi-threaded context :

+ * Get Cache Entry MAY return a cache miss when the TTL has net yet been exceeded.

+ * Get Cache Entry MAY not return immediately if no cache entry exists for the specified cache ID, and a cache miss was recently returned for another thread.

 ### Delete Cache Entry

 Attempts to delete a cache entry from the CMC.

+If no cache entry exists for the specified cache ID, Delete Cache Entry must return successfully.